• Skip to primary navigation

 Instructions

-• Coat the cubed meat with flour and brown in sunflower oil.
+• Coat the cubed meat with flour seasoned with salt and pepper and brown in sunflower oil.
 Transfer the browned meat to a slow-cooker.
-See note 1.

-12 ounce / 350 grams stewing steak or topside, 1 tablespoon flour, 2 tablespoons sunflower or canola oil
+14 ounce / 400 grams stewing steak or topside, 2 tablespoons sunflower or canola oil, 1 tablespoon flour, 1 teaspoon salt, ½ teaspoon ground black peper

 • Add the diced kidney to the pan and fry until it is no longer pink.
 Add the kidney to the slow-cooker.

-• Fry the chopped onions and garlic in the same pan until just translucent.
+• Fry the chopped onions, thyme and garlic in the same pan until just translucent.
 You may need to add a little extra oil.
 Add the onions to the slow-cooker.

-• Fry the mushrooms in the same pan until they soften and release their juices.
+• If you are using mushrooms, fry them in the same pan until they soften and release their juices.
 Add to the slow-cooker.

 1 cup chopped mushrooms

-• Add the shredded cabbage, sliced carrots and grated potato to the slow-cooker.
-See note 2.
+• Add the shredded cabbage, grated potato, carrots and potatoes to the slow-cooker.

-¼ small shredded white cabbage, 1 medium potato, 1 cup carrots
+¼ small shredded white cabbage, 2 medium carrots, 1 medium potato, 14 ounces / 400 grams potatoes

-• Pour in the prepared stock and the red wine and add the tomato paste, worcestershire sauce, thyme, salt and pepper.
+• Pour in the stock and add the tomato paste, Worcestershire sauce, salt and pepper.
+If you are using red wine add it here too.

-• Stir well then put the lid on the slow-cooker and leave on high for 6 hours, or on low for 8 to 9 hours.
+• Stir well then put the lid on the slow-cooker and leave on high for 5 to 6 hours, or on low for 6 to 8 hours until the meat can be shredded with a fork.

 • Check the consistency of the stew.
-If it is too thin, make a slurry of 2 teaspoons of corn starch (cornflour) in 2 tablespoons of water and drizzle in slowly, stirring, until the desired thickness is reached.
-See note 3.
+If it is too thin, make a slurry of 2 teaspoons of cornstarch (cornflour) in 2 tablespoons of water and drizzle in slowly, stirring, until the desired thickness is reached.

 2 teaspoons cornflour / cornstarch

-• Serve with mashed potatoes and your favourite side vegetables.
-If you are feeling really hungry, add a slice of crusty bread to mop up the juices.
+• Serve hot, with slices of crusty bread to mop up the juices.

 Notes